-O.HW_DES3 Triple DES Functionality

-The TOE shall provide the cryptographic functionality to calculate a Triple DES encryption and decryption to the Smartcard Embedded Software.
+O.HW_DES3 Triple DES Functionality The TOE shall provide the cryptographic functionality to calculate a Triple DES encryption and decryption to the Smartcard Embedded Software.
 The TOE supports directly the calculation of Triple DES with up to three keys.
 Note: The TOE will ensure the confidentiality of the User Data (and especially cryptographic keys) during Triple DES operation.
 This is supported by O.Leak-Inherent.

-O.MF_FW MIFARE Firewall

-The TOE shall provide separation between the IC Dedicated Support Software and the Smartcard Embedded Software.
+O.MF_FW MIFARE Firewall The TOE shall provide separation between the IC Dedicated Support Software and the Smartcard Embedded Software.
 The separation shall comprise software execution and data access.

-Note that the Mifare Mode is not used in this TOE.
-However, the functionality still exists.

-O.MEM_ACCESS Area based Memory Access Control

-Access by processor instructions to memory areas is controlled by the TOE.
-The TOE decides based on the CPU mode (Boot Mode, Test Mode, Mifare Mode, System Mode or User Mode) and the configuration of the Memory Management Unit (MMU) if the requested type of access to the memory area addressed by the operands in the instruction is allowed.
+O.MEM_ACCESS Area based Memory Access Control Access by processor instructions to memory areas is controlled by the TOE.
+The TOE decides based on the CPU mode (Boot Mode, Test Mode, Mifare Mode, System Mode or

-O.SFR_ACCESS

-Special Function Register Access Control

-The TOE shall provide access control to the Special Function Registers depending on the purpose of the Special Function Register or based on permissions associated to the memory area from which the CPU is currently executing code.
+NXP Semiconductors P5CC037V0A Security Target Lite PUBLIC User Mode) and the configuration of the Memory Management Unit (MMU) if the requested type of access to the memory area addressed by the operands in the instruction is allowed.
+O.SFR_ACCESS Special Function Register Access Control The TOE shall provide access control to the Special Function Registers depending on the purpose of the Special Function Register or based on permissions associated to the memory area from which the CPU is currently executing code.
 The access control is used to restrict access to hardware components of the TOE.

-The possibility to define access permissions to specialised hardware components of the TOE shall be restricted to code running in System Mode.
+The possibility to define access permissions to specialized hardware components of the TOE shall be restricted to code running in System Mode.
+O.CONFIG Protection of configuration data The TOE prevents modification of configuration data - including configuration data for TSF - after TOE delivery.
+More specifically it shall be ensured that the configuration values determined during the test phase are fixed after TOE delivery.